Are renters in Old Town required to pay for renter's insurance?

 a useful source for rental investors in Old Town

-- Before you lease out your property in Old Town
+- Before you put a renter in your rental property in Old Town

 - Collections and evictions